staranto/zxcv/readme.md

 | `t wq --json --sort -id` | workspace query sorted by `id`, descending and output in JSON format. |

 :bangbang:
 The schema found in the `attributes` object of the API response is specific to each query type.
-Further, some queries (eg. `sq`) will return a customer `attributes` schema for each resource instance type.
-For example, the schema returned by a `aws_s3_bucket` instance is markedly different than the schema returned by a `aws_instance` instance.
+Further, some queries (eg. `sq`) will return a custom `attributes` schema for each resource instance type.
+For example, the schema returned by an `aws_s3_bucket` instance is markedly different than the schema returned by an `aws_vpc` instance.

 :bangbang:
 The `attributes` object can, itself, contain objects.
 As an example, AWS resources include an `attributes.tags_all` object.
 If that object is included in a query field list (eg. `t sq --title tags_all`) the result might be --